justintuen/lungfai/README.md

 In summary, the technical evolution in this study started with traditional GANs, progressed to WGAN, and ultimately chose PGGAN to address the limitations of traditional GAN and WGAN in generating high-dimensional data.
 This process demonstrates how iterative technological advancements can resolve common issues in Generative Adversarial Networks, ultimately achieving stable and high-quality antenna natural generation.
 The paper illustrates how the evolution of GAN technology, from traditional GAN to WGAN, and finally to PGGAN, overcame model shortcomings and achieved stable and high-quality antenna generation.
 This progression not only solved issues of training instability and insufficient generation quality but also highlighted the importance of technological improvements in enhancing the generation of high-dimensional data.

 ## UP G/D model h5 format
-This dual-band antenna model(ZIP) is free for reader study only.
+This dual-band antenna model(ZIP) is free for reader study only(version 2024.11).
 You can download it for personal use.
 ## How to use this model ?
 https://drive.google.com/file/d/14yHSt95wfGdOeqCy5hSNNuSolD0YohSh/view?usp=sharing